Longan-Labs/Arduino_CAN_BUS_MCP2515/README.md

 Using the setMode() function the sketch can now put the protocol controller into sleep, loop-back, or listen-only modes as well as normal operation.
 Right now the code defaults to loop-back mode after the begin() function runs.
 I have found this to increase the stability of filtering when the controller is initialized while connected to an active bus.

-User can enable and disable (default) One-Shot transmission mode from the sketch using enOneShot() or disOneShot() respectively.
+User can enable and disable (default) One-Shot transmission mode from the sketch using enOneShotTX() or disOneShotTX() respectively.

 Installation
 ==============